• Skip to primary navigation

 Ingredients

-• 2 Tablespoons yellow onion chopped small
+• 3 Tablespoons chopped yellow onion chopped small

-• 2 Tablespoons raisins
+• 3 Tablespoons raisins

-• Pinch of cayenne pepper
+• Pinch of cayenne pepper optional

 Instructions

 • The tofu salad can be eaten right away.
 However, for best results, cover and refrigerate it.
 Allow the flavors to meld for several hours or overnight.
 The flavors will continue to deepen.
-I like this tofu salad best after two days.

 Notes